-Find out more about where you can take the waste produced on your farm.
+Where you can take waste produced on your farm.

 Duty of Care

 You have a duty of care to ensure your waste is dealt with appropriately.
 You must check that anybody you give your waste to is authorised to take it.
 If you use a waste carrier to pick up your waste, you must check the person or company is registered with the Environment Agency.

 You can do this by:

 - asking the person or company to show you their waste carriers certificate

 *Details of call charges can be found on the gov.uk website.

 If they cannot prove they are a registered waste carrier do not give them your waste.
 If you don’t check that somebody taking your waste is authorised to take it and the waste is then fly-tipped, you could be liable and may be fined.

 If you take your own waste to a site, you must check that they have a permit or exemption which allows them to accept it: